Product Designer vs UX Designer

 However, while a product designer and UX designer's job titles can be confused, the job responsibilities are very different.

 Because the boundaries between these two roles are blurred, the best way to define a position is to describe the designer's expectations in terms of the company's process and then assign a title that best represents that person's primary task.
-This also applies when hiring for intern or juniors for these roles.
+This also applies when hiring UX designer internships for these roles.

 We can define the difference between these two with below: